r33m-m1kul5k1/CrabOS/research/rust.md

 then to add the conditional compilation just add `#[cfg(feature = "my_feature")]`

 To enable a feature add it to the `default` feature.

+## *type layout*

+`repr(C)`

+1. the type expected to be used in a C type function.
+2. the type's fields expected to be reinterpret as different types.

+`repr(transparent)`

+1. used for one filed type, makes the type use its field representation.